 - If the employer chooses to top up, the employer NICs and auto-enrolment pension contributions in respect of the top-up amount will not be funded through the Scheme.

 - If an employer does choose to top up the employee remains under the obligation not to work or provide services for the business.

-- Information about the furloughed workers and their earnings are to be submitted to HMRC through a new online portal.
-The portal opened on 20 April.
+- Information about the furloughed workers and their earnings must be submitted to HMRC through the online portal.

 - If the employer has fewer than 100 furloughed staff they will have to enter details of each employee they are claiming for directly into the system.
 If they have 100 or more furloughed staff, they will be asked to upload a file with the information.